yassine-youcefi/fastapi-boilerplate/README.md

 ---

+## 🩺 Healthcheck Endpoint
+- The app exposes a healthcheck endpoint for Docker and cloud:
+  - `GET /health` → `{ "status": "ok" }`
+- Used by the Dockerfile's `HEALTHCHECK` instruction.
+- You can extend this endpoint for readiness/liveness or DB/Redis checks.

+---

 ## 🧩 Alembic Migrations
 - All SQLAlchemy models in `app/user/models/`, `app/auth/models/`, and other modules are auto-detected by Alembic.
 - To create a new migration after changing models: